AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Evaluation and Case Studies

 In most cases, the RL agent generates attack sequences that are of the attack type expected for the configuration.
-Interestingly, the attack sequence found by the agent can be more efficient than the attack we expected.
-In some cases, the RL agent can generate a shorter sequence than expected.
+Interestingly, the attack sequence found by the agent can be more efficient than the known attacks in the literature.
 For example, for configuration 1 in Table~\ref{tab:action_space}, a textbook prime+probe attack will result in the following attack\footnote{For brevity, we only use the subscript $i$ of an action $a_i$ to represent the the action.
 For example, to represent accessing address 3, we directly use $3$ to represent $a_3$.}: $ 4\rightarrow 5 \rightarrow 6\rightarrow 7 \rightarrow v \rightarrow 4\rightarrow 5 \rightarrow 6\rightarrow 7\rightarrow g $.
-Meanwhile, the attack sequence given by \acronym~is: $ 5\rightarrow 4 \rightarrow 7 \rightarrow v \rightarrow 5 \rightarrow 7\rightarrow 4\rightarrow g $.
-The RL agent removes the unnecessary memory access in the textbook prime+probe attack, i.e., by attacking three cache sets, the attacker can already learn which of the four possible addresses the victim accessed.
+Meanwhile, the attack sequence is given by \acronym~is: $7\rightarrow4\rightarrow5\rightarrow v\rightarrow7\rightarrow5 \rightarrow 4\rightarrow g$.
+The RL agent removes the unnecessary memory accesses in the textbook prime+probe attack, i.e., by attacking three cache sets, the attack program can already learn which of the four possible addresses the victim program accessed.
+Most known attacks are written in for-loops for convenience, thus, it may contain more accesses than a solution RL found.
 For configurations~5 and 7 in Table~\ref{tab:action_space}, instead of a prime+probe attack, the RL agent found a shorter attack sequence leveraging the LRU state.
-However, the attack sequences found by \acronym~are not always the shortest in length (e.g., configuration 6 in Table~\ref{tab:action_space}) and may contain unnecessary accesses; nonetheless, they do capture the key mechanism that enables the attack for each configuration.
+However, the attack sequences found by \acronym~are not always the shortest in length (e.g., configuration 10 in Table~\ref{tab:action_space}) and may contain unnecessary accesses.
+This is because the training converges to local optima (whose guess accuracy is high but the length is not the shortest) instead of a global optimum, which might be hard to find in complex configurations; nonetheless, they do capture the key mechanism that enables the attack for each configuration.
 In some cases, the sequence found by the agent is an interesting combination of different attacks, e.g., configuration 4 in Table~\ref{tab:action_space} results in an attack that is a combination of evict+reload and prime+probe, which could make attack detection and defense more difficult.

 The cache configurations 2, 13, and 14 include either a next-line prefetcher \cite{smith1982cache} or a stream prefetcher \cite{jouppi1990improving}.
 The RL agent could find attack sequences even with prefetching.